danielfdickinson/image-handling-mod-hugo-dfd/README.md

 A Hugo module for handling images and image-related functionality for themes (including enabling responsive images).

-## ARCHIVED
+## Community maintained

-This module is no longer maintained (archived for historical purposes), and will not receive updates, even security updates.
+This module is has been un-archived to allow community contributions.
+The original author (@danielfdickinson) will be (mostly) 'hand-off' due to time constraints.

 ## Status